Master in Financial Regulation and Risk Management

 Taught entirely in English with optional courses taught in English and French, the program includes:

-- The Fall Semester made up of seven core courses and two electives
+- The Fall Semester made up of six core courses and two electives

 - The Spring semester made up of seven core courses and two electives

 - The final Summer semester made up of six advanced courses and which is dedicated to developing practical leadership and management/professional skills.

-In addition to these courses, students may choose to enroll in a language course.
-Non-French speakers are particularly encouraged to enroll in French language classes.
+In addition to these courses, students must choose to enroll in a language course.
+Non-French speakers are encouraged to enroll in French language classes.

 The overall required number of credits is 100 ECTS, the equivalent of about 25 courses, which makes the curriculum one of the most demanding specialized master programs.

-The Master in Economics and Business offers students the opportunity to prepare for professional certificates exams, optimising their chance of success.
+The Master in Financial Regulation and Risk Management offers students the opportunity to prepare for professional certificates exams, optimising their chance of success.

 "I wanted to make sure my skills were still up to date